-Validation activities test if a function required and anticipated by the clients is exist in software.
-In the case if anticipated function or feature is not present it is obviously linked to defluxion of anticipated behavior, or linked to a software failure.
+Validation activities test if a function required and anticipated by the clients exists in software.
+In this case, if the anticipated function or feature is not present it is obviously linked to the defluxion of anticipated behavior, or linked to a software failure.
 Nevertheless, this is a special sub-class of failures, where an anticipated function is non-existent.

 When an unexpected function is present, it can be considered as a failure.
-The reason is that a client is hardly being enthusiastic to pay for function which is not required.
+The reason is that a client is hardly being enthusiastic to pay for a function that is not required.

-And even in the case it is free the client might be anxious about possible interference with other critical needs.
+And even in the case, it is free the client might be anxious about a possible interference with other critical needs.

-Consequently different quality assurance activities linked with such type of failures directly observable by software users may be considered as validation activities.
+Consequently, different quality assurance activities linked with such types of failures directly observable by software users may be considered as validation activities.

-There are some examples of quality assurance activities which can be classified as validation activities:
+There are some examples of quality assurance activities that can be classified as validation activities:

 - Acceptance testing and beta testing, where the main attention is paid to the estimation of software acceptance or performance by users

 - System testing, where the main attention is paid to the overall set of system functions to be provided to users